kunalkanojia/kunalkanojia.github.io/_posts/2016-07-07-persisting-events.markdown

 Simple enough!
 One thing missing here is that we are not clearing the event log before each test run.
 I am leaving it out as a TODO but if you want to do it, you can write before method which deletes the leveldb directory.

-Now lets start implementing the trade actor.
+Now lets take a look at our trade actor implementation.

 Our trade actor class will extend from `EventSourcedActor`.
 When implementing a EventSourcedActor we need to override two methods `onCommand` and `onEvent`.